DefinitelyTyped/tsd/README.md

 ## Usage as module

-:bangbang: Outdated info until after we push out the preview release, but intended to work (as it is a key to some planned dependencies).
+Outdated info until after we push out the preview release, but intended to work (as it is a key to some planned dependencies).

 TSD can be used as any JavaScript npm dependency in your project: the API used to implement the CLI is exposed: